Need a PDF?

 Ask Before Taking an OTC

 Some over-the-counter medications (OTCs) can cause serious side effects in older adults.
-Some OTC medications—like ibuprofen and naproxen—have different names but belong to the same drug type or category.
+OTC medications—like ibuprofen and naproxen—have different names but belong to the same drug.
 Taking both drugs at the same time is the same as taking a double dose, and could cause problems.
 Also, OTC drugs and supplements may interact with your prescription medications.

 - You should always check with your healthcare provider or pharmacist before taking any OTC drug or supplement.